wootapa/wa-object-evaluator-ol/README.md

 On top of the existing library, the following is added.

 ### Spatial operators
-* `intersects(property?, value)` - True if object.get(property) intersects value.
+* `intersects(property?, value)` - True if feature.get(property) intersects value.
 Property is optional and defaults to 'geometry'.
-Value can be an ol Feature/Geometry, geojson, wkt, geojson or an array(2=point, 4=extent=polygon).
+Value can be an ol Feature/Geometry, wkt, geojson or an array(2=point, 4=extent=polygon).
 Chainable.

 ### WFS/WMS output methods